mtmcphail/kickstarter-analysis/README.md

 By collecting the **number of potential donors (i.e. reach)** the donation ask was sent to and comparing to actual number of backers, the rate of participation can be calculated (or at least estimated). *Does a succssful campaign have a certain participation percentage a fundraiser should target?*

 In addition, collecting data on how many times potential donors are contacted (i.e. **frequency of the ask**) during the length of the campaign would be helpful.
-The frequency of communication can also provide insight into what makes a successful crowdfunding campaign.

 Finally, the data set does not include data on how the campaign was communicated out (via social media, email, or text) nor how many channels (single or multi).

 ### Next Steps